alagroy-42/woody-woodpacker/README.md

 Compile with `make`.

-`./woody_woodpacker binary_file` will create a file named `woody` with encrypted and compressed `binary_file`'s code.
+`./woody_woodpacker binary_file` will create a file named `woody` with encrypted `binary_file`'s code.
-Then running `./woody` will decompress and decrypt the code, print `....WOODY....` on stdout as a proof of injection, and finally, the program will run with its normal behaviour.
+Then running `./woody` will decrypt the code, print `....WOODY....` on stdout as a proof of injection, and finally, the program will run with its normal behaviour.

+Since this project is working with the ELF file format, it is only working on Linux.
+To deploy it on another system : `./run_docker.sh`.